sisinflab/KGUF/README.md

 ## Datasets

-At `./data/` you may find all the [files](data) related to the datasets, the knowledge graphs and the related item-entity linking.
+At `./data/` you may find all the [files](data) related to the datasets, the knowledge graphs, and the related item-entity linking.

 The datasets could be found within the directory `./data/[DATASET]/data`.
 Only for Movielens 1M, within the [directory](data/movielens/grouplens) `./data/movielens/grouplens`
-For the knowledge graphs and links please look at  `./data/[DATASET]/dbpedia`.
+For the knowledge graphs and links, please look at  `./data/[DATASET]/dbpedia`.

 ## Elliot Configuration Files

-At `./config_files/` you may find the Elliot [configuration files](config_files) used for setting the experiments.
+At `./config_files/`, you may find the Elliot [configuration files](config_files) used for setting the experiments.

 The configuration files for training the models are reported as `[DATASET]_[MODEL].yml`.